handprint : mixing green

 Compared to the cadmiums, there are several differences in their mixing behavior: they are more transparent and typically have a lower tinting strength and are more sensitive to backruns; they tend to lose color more in tints.
 Most will not separate if mixed with the phthalocyanines and applied in juicy wash, so you have better control of the finished hue as you mix it.

-In my experience, the most saturated yellow available in watercolors is the arylide pigment hansa yellow (PY97), which is also remarkably lightfast and semitransparent as well (it used to be marketed by Winsor & Newton as "transparent yellow").
-It's one of the most commonly used yellows in convenience green paints for those reasons.
-It's really worth your while, whatever choice of paints you now use or plan to explore, to look at this pigment.
+In my evaluations, the most saturated yellow available in watercolors is the arylide pigment hansa yellow (PY97), which is also lightfast and semitransparent.
 The benzimidazolone yellows (PY151, PY154 and PY175) are also worth looking at, although their lighter value causes them to have a slightly lower chroma.

 (3) The third major group is the metal yellows, which include green gold (copper azomethine yellow, PY117 or PY129), nickel azomethine yellow (PG10 or PY150), and nickel dioxine yellow (PY153).
 The azomethines are the most transparent yellow pigments available, have good tinting strength (unless the watercolor brand has reduced the pigment load), and have a slightly unsaturated (brownish or greenish) color and a slightly granular texture in masstone.
 All the paints show a strong color shift (toward green) from masstone to tints.